p4535992/s-crud-devtool/README.md

 # s-crud-devtool
 Automate S-CRUDE Operation [jsp/servlet]

-++ what this Repid development tool
+++ what this Repid development tool can do

 + write DAO (Data Access Object )